turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/making-advanced-e-voting-dapp-avalanche-fuji-using-trufle.md

 ## What's next?

 The dapp which we built just now is a somehow advanced e-voting application, as now we can make new elections, give them title and description, vote them separately.
 But I would recommend you to add few more interesting features to it, like having start and end date for election, declaring winner after the election has ended and many more like that.

+## About the author

+Hi, I am [Raj Ranjan](https://rajranjan0608.github.io) and currently I am doing my graduation \(B.Tech, 2018-22\) in Computer Science from IIIT Guwahati, India.
+I love building blockchain applications and is always looking for oppurtunities to give back to the community.
+You may reach out to me on [Linkedin](https://www.linkedin.com/in/iamrajranjan), if you want to discuss about any project ideas, have doubt or anything like that.
+Hope you would like the tutorial ahead :\)

 If you had any difficulties following this tutorial or simply want to discuss Avalanche tech with us you can [**join our community today**](https://discord.gg/fszyM7K)!